burcgokden/Power-Law-Graph-Transformer/README.md

 ## Power Law Graph Transformer

-This repository is the implementation of the Power Law Graph Transformer (PLGT) detailed in the research article: [Power Law Graph Transformer for Machine Translation and Representation Learning](https://github.com/burcgokden/Power-Law-Graph-Transformer/blob/main/plgt_paper.pdf)
+This repository is the implementation of the Power Law Graph Transformer (PLGT) detailed in the research article: [Power Law Graph Transformer for Machine Translation and Representation Learning](https://arxiv.org/abs/2107.02039)

-Power Law Graph Transformer (PLGT) is a deductive-inductive transformer model that learns the power law relationships at the dataset level for the entire graph while providing predictions for graph instances the same way as a transductive transformer.
+Power Law Graph Transformer is a deductive-inductive transformer model that learns the power law relationships at the dataset level for the entire graph while providing predictions for graph instances the same way as a transductive transformer.
 It provides a new way to generalize and analyze data representations of graph structure of a dataset while keeping the same prediction capabilities of an attention based encoder-decoder model.

 PLGT uses a Power Law Graph Attention (PLGA) model to learn the graph representation of the dataset as its deductive output.
-PLGA learns the metric tensor and energy-curvature tensor for a graph instance usin linear self attention, non-linear power law distribution and deep residual neural networks.
+PLGA learns the metric tensor and energy-curvature tensor for a graph instance using linear self attention, non-linear power law distribution and deep residual neural networks.
 It replaces the Scaled Dot Product Attention (SDPA) in widely used transformer implementation.
 The PLGA is a generalized model developed over the screened Coulomb Attention model first implemented at [CoulGAT: A Graph Attention Framework with screened Coulomb Attention Mechanism](https://github.com/burcgokden/CoulGAT-Graph-Attention-Interpretability).
 The implementation here uses the training and evaluation framework for SDPA transformer implementation at [Transformer with Scaled Dot Product Attention](https://github.com/burcgokden/SDPA-Transformer-Wrapper) as a starting point.

 #### Key Features: